 I heard the cries from the forest.
-Far away at first, damped by the noise of the cicadas,1 but approaching fast.
+Far away at first, damped by the noise of the cicadas, ((A marvelous noise, by the way.
+Click that link and listen to tracks number 7 and 16 to get an idea.)) but approaching fast.
 The cries were human: They originated from people that were coming nearer, and from all I could tell there were a lot of them.
 Even though I had been warned in advance, it still gave me the creeps.

 I was standing in the darkness outside the ceremonial house in the middle of nowhere, not even sure if I was still in Colombia, or already on the Brazilian side of the border.
 Down here in the Amazon, nobody cared.

 As the people approached, I stood in awe: They were walking way after dusk, crossing the pitch-black forest without any lights, while I already felt lost when merely departing more than three steps from the door.

 With the first Indians reaching the house – smiling, joking, laughing – my tension vanished: The guests had finally arrived, and the festival was ready to begin.

 “You have to celebrate when you’ve got the chance,” a German proverb goes. ((Interestingly, I couldn’t find an English equivalent.
 The closest seems to be “One must make hay when the sun shines,” but that of course comes from a work rather than a leisure perspective.
 If you have any additions, feel free to post them in the comments!))
 Unfortunately, we are often so entrenched in our daily routines that we don’t even notice the upcoming chances to celebrate – and if we do, we let them pass because “tomorrow we’ve got to work,” or “there is still so much else to do.”

 I observed this recently when talking to my friend Christine about how we got our college degrees, but never really found the moment to celebrate it.
 Between the hand-over of our thesis and the emission of our marks and diplomas, so much time had passed that we simply forgot about it.